Medicare Summary Notice

 What Is a Medicare Summary Notice?

-Your Medicare summary notice includes a list of all doctor visits, services or supplies billed to Medicare in your name during the three-month period.
+Your MSN includes a list of all doctor visits, services or supplies billed to Medicare in your name during the three-month period.

 You should compare the information on your notice with bills, statements and receipts from your health care providers and suppliers.